MumblesCrzy/Idle-Farm-Game/README.md

 1. **Start Simple**: Begin with Radish and focus on Fertilizer upgrades for faster growth
 2. **Use the Help System**: Click the "Info" button for comprehensive guides on all game mechanics
-3. **Manual vs Auto**: Manual harvesting gives double knowledge - balance active play with idle progression
+3. **Manual vs Auto**: Manual harvesting gives full experience/knowledge; auto gives 50% - balance active play with idle progression
+4. **Plot Management**: Watch plot warnings!
+Don't fill all plots with additional plots or you can't unlock new vegetables
-4. **Weather Awareness**: Check the weather icon and plan around seasonal bonuses for your vegetables
+5. **Weather Awareness**: Check the weather icon and plan around seasonal bonuses for your vegetables
+6. **Upgrade Timing**: Major upgrades like Greenhouse scale with your farm size - plan purchases carefully
+7. **Archie Hunting**: Keep an eye out for the rare Archie character - clicking gives bonus money!
+8. **Tooltips**: Hover over buttons and UI elements for detailed information about mechanics and formulas
-5. **Save Management**: Use the Settings panel to export saves regularly as backups
+9. **Save Management**: Use the Settings panel to export saves regularly as backups

 ### 🔧 For Developers